Danjb1/open-rival/docs/project_setup.md

 ## Directory Structure

-These dependencies should be placed in the "libs" folder:
+These dependencies should be placed in the `libs` folder:

     +-- Open-Rival/
         +-- libs/